Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 ## Simplifying the Project

-The executables in this project are only useful if you want to:
+The executable in this project is only useful if you want to:

 1. Generate RTL from the library
 2. Run longer simulations that are inconvenient to implement with an expect test.